zixlin7/amazon-q-developer-cli-autocomplete/README.md

 - [`fig_input_method/`](fig_input_method/) - The input method used to get cursor position on macOS
 - [`extensions/vscode`](extensions/vscode/) - Contains the VSCode plugin needed
-  for the Amazon Q for command line to work in VSCode
+  for the Amazon Q Developer for command line to work in VSCode
 - [`extensions/jetbrains`](extensions/jetbrains/) - Contains the VSCode plugin
-  needed for the Amazon Q for command line to work in Jetbrains IDEs
+  needed for the Amazon Q Developer for command line to work in Jetbrains IDEs

 Other folder to be aware of